dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

         - in communist command economies, it's difficult for one to accumulate wealth because taxes are very high,
           - private savings rates would usually be low (i think?)
-            - expenses are usually on par with that of someone's wages
+            - expenses should usually be a higher proportion of someone's wages than in capitalist systems.
+              - this isn't true when we lose the middle class
+            - if wealth drives influence in capitalist systems, then restriction of wealth to a small segment of society means that region's citizens likely have less influence than they should
       - diffusion of influence is more tightly constrained in communist or socialist societies
         - this is restricted by rigid hierachies and party dominance